December 12, 2018, by Noor Syuhada

 During the event, Mr. Afdal Iza shared his thought on the common misconception people have on being a diplomat.
 “People think that being a diplomat, your job allows you to have this luxurious lifestyle moving to one country to another, but the truth is, there are more to it than just that.”

 He added, “Adapting to a new environment and being able to handle conflicts is truly what we, diplomats, have to always be ready for.
 Nothing can be taken for granted and it is a big responsibility.”

 Mr. Chia also shared his many experiences with interviews conducted by the PSC, “There have been many cases where people did not come to their allocated interview time simply because they forgot.
 Hence, little thing such as time preparation should not be something to neglect”.

-The event would have not been possible without the cooperation of all parties especially the support from the School of Politics, History and International Relations, Professor Michael Case, Dr. Linda Quayle and Dr. Benjamin Barton.
+The event would have not been possible without the cooperation of all parties especially the support from the School of Politics, History and International Relations, Professor William Case, Dr. Linda Quayle and Dr. Benjamin Barton.
 We thanked everyone that participated in the event and we hope that this first Career series event excites the students, and they should look forward to more Discovering Careers with PHIR Series next semester.

 By: Adeeba Khairuddin